Hong Kong's COVID fight intensifies as cases multiply by 60 times | Health

 Hong Kong's COVID fight intensifies as cases multiply by 60 times

-In a move to free up beds for isolation, Lam said late on Wednesday she had spoken with local hotel owners and planned to make up to 10,000 hotel rooms available for COVID-19 patients.
-RETAILERS BATTERED Lam's comments came after Chinese President Xi Jinping told Hong Kong's leaders their "overriding mission" was to stabilise and control the coronavirus.
-The surge in cases and tighter rules have battered the city's retail sector, with the Retail Management Association (HKRMA) saying on Thursday retail traffic was down 40% from December.
+In a move to free up beds for isolation, Lam said late on Wednesday that she had spoken to local hotel owners and planned to make up to 10,000 hotel rooms available for COVID-19 patients.
+RETAILERS BATTERED Lam's comments came after Chinese President Xi Jinping told Hong Kong's leaders that their "overriding mission" was to stabilise and control the coronavirus.
+Lam later welcomed several mainland health experts who arrived from the southern Chinese city of Shenzhen, and said the city planned to ramp up its testing capability.

 - Country: